Hurricheck/selenium-test-task/README.md

 Selenium TAF sample.
 Currenty configured for Linux+Chrome only with headless mode.

-In order to disable headless, remove the corresponding argument at the WebDriverFactory.java.
+In order to disable headless, remove the webdriver.headless property at .properties file.

 However, this may cause TAF crash when run via docker-compose.